kellylu29/temPURRary_pals/README.md

-# README
+# TemPURRary Pals

-This README would normally document whatever steps are necessary to get the application up and running.
+Borrow cats from lenders!

-Things you may want to cover:
+Technology Used:

-* Ruby version
+* Ruby on Rails

 * System dependencies